 13. Horse group size is limited to no more than ten stock animals.

 These conditions are necessary to permit the safe interaction of horse riders and other visitors and reduce the visual pollution, smell and possible health hazards associated with improperly disposed waste.

 § 2.17 Aircraft and Air Delivery

-(a) (1) Any requested operation must be coordinated with, and approved by military authorities and the Superintendent (commercial filming for example)
+(a) (1) Any requested operation must be coordinated with, and approved by military authorities and the Superintendent.

 This regulation is necessary to prevent unauthorized aircraft activity that would violate military and Park Service restrictions and create safety hazards to visitors.

 § 2.20 Skating, Skateboards, and Similar Devices (i.e. Terra surfing--windsurfers on wheeled boards, etc.) use is not permitted.

 Use of these devices is restricted to minimize conflicts with vehicles and Park traffic.

 (a) Smoking is prohibited inside all government buildings within White Sands National Park.

 The NPS strongly encourages a smoke free environment.
 Smoking and secondhand smoke have been identified as both a health and safety hazard.
 Smoking in Government housing is not recommended.
 Smoking is not allowed in shared Government housing.
 These restrictions are also enacted to protect public health and structures from fire danger or smoke.